-At the end of the fiscal year, the Airport had total bonded debt of \$6.5 million, net of the unamortized discount, which is secured solely by fees for services rendered.
-This debt represents the Airport Revenue Refunding Bonds, Series 2003, in its entirety.
+At the end of the fiscal year, the Airport had total bonded debt of \$22.3 million, net of the unamortized discount, which is secured solely by fees for services rendered.
+This debt represents the Airport Revenue Bonds, Series 2011 and Refunding Bonds, Series 2003.